 Barb Quick considers herself privileged to contribute to student learning and academic success at Western Washington University.
 Prior to joining the Academic and Career Development Services team in 2008, she worked for 10 years at the University of Washington in Seattle and 7 years at Northern Michigan University in Marquette.

 Barb has a B.A. in International Relations from Mankato State University in Minnesota, and a Master's of Public Administration (Higher Education Gateway) from the University of Washington.
 Travel has been an important part of her life and education, with a two-year residence in Japan, multiple trips to Europe, and a 2010 adventure in Turkey.
-She and husband Karl Sponberg also enjoy exploring the Northwest and Bellingham's many beautiful parks and trails.
-Rudy, a small but demanding feline, rounds out the family.
+She also enjoys exploring the Northwest and Bellingham's many beautiful parks and trails.

 Academic Advising Center